Passenger Rights to Refunds & Compensation

 Some tickets, such as Advance fares, are not refundable.

 To get your refund you should return your ticket to the retailer it was bought from (including online third-party retailers such as The Trainline or RedSpottedHanky), stating the date and time you intended to travel.

 If your train is delayed and you decide to still travel, you may be entitled to compensation.

 The amount of compensation you can claim will depend on which operator(s) you are travelling with.
 Special arrangements exist for Season ticket holders (see below).

 Each train company sets its own level of compensation, as set down by the company's Passenger's Charter.
 Links to all operators’ Charters are available here.

-The National Rail Conditions of Carriage outlines the minimum offered through Passenger’s Charters but in practise the vast majority of operators pay more than that.
+The National Rail Conditions of Travel outlines the minimum offered through Passenger’s Charters but in practise the vast majority of operators pay more than that.